 The Jewish Historical Institute’s museum collection, which has existed for over 70 years, comprises about 15,000 objects: works of arts and crafts, religious Judaica, objects of daily use, historical memorabilia, photographs etc. In terms of collections dedicated to the Jewish heritage and the Holocaust, it is the most important in Poland, and one of the key ones in the world.
 Its position is owed to historical and artistic value of the collection and to its diversity.
-We recommend reading the description of our collection.

 The base of this special collection was made between 1944-1952 thanks to the efforts of the Jewish community.
 In war-destroyed Poland, it struggled to preserve the material traces of once rich culture of their own nation for future generations.
 Collecting the works of arts and crafts, treated then as material proofs of Nazi crimes, were initiated by the Central Jewish Historical Commission in Lublin in 1944.
 Three years later, it developed into Jewish Historical Institute, which continued its efforts.
 In 1948, the JHI opened the first post-war Jewish museum: The Museum of Jewish Martyrdom and Struggle, with a permanent exhibition open to the public.
 The collection was subsequently expanded with public (state) donations, private donations and purchases.